-Make a difference in the lives of students and families with the Special Education Literacy Internship, M.A.
+Make a difference in the lives of students and families with the Special Education Literacy, M.A.

 USJ’s M.A. in Special Education Literacy Degree is available to licensed teachers and other professionals interested in obtaining a master’s degree to teach K-12 students with unique learning needs.

 USJ’s M.A. in Special Education Literacy Internship Program